 No!
-This is TELL.
-The writer is TELLING the reader the woman is beautiful and the streets are crowded.
+This is TELLING.
+The author is TELLING the reader how the woman is beautiful and how the streets are crowded.
 The narrator must do the opposite and SHOW.
-They should describe the woman and the crowded street.
+The narrator should describe the woman and the crowded street.

 Once you have grasped the basics of Show, Don’t Tell, there’s one more level of understanding that’s needed if you are to lift your writing to the highest level.

-Much of the technique we’ve looked at so far in this book is pushing you towards a very filmic style of writing.
+Much of the techniques we’ve looked at so far in this book are pushing you toward a very filmic style of writing.
 There are times when the technique is calling for a style of writing that seems to consist almost exclusively of dialogue and described action.
-I’ve even suggested a technique called The Camera Test!
-However, if your entire novel contains only description, then you are missing one of the most wonderful aspects of novel writing.
+I’ve even suggested a principle called the Camera Technique.
+However, if your entire novel contains only description, then you are missing one of the most wonderful aspects of novel-writing.

-This is that novels have the ability for the reader to gain an insight into the writer’s interpretation of life.
-The writer, using the narrator, is able to provide the reader with a unique way of seeing the world.
+Novels give the reader the ability to gain an insight into the author’s interpretation of life.
+The author, using the narrator, can provide the reader with a unique way of seeing the world.